andy5211d/DR2TVOverlay/ReadMe.md

 - Overlay Update enabled (F3)
 - Overlays Visible (F5)

-    if the initialisation has gone correctly then the Hotkey status dock will look something like this:
+If the initialisation has gone correctly then the Hotkey status dock will look something like this:
 ![gif](/gifs/hotkeystatusdock.gif)

-The user should now use the hotkeys to change the mode of operation as desired.
+The user should use the Hotkeys to change the mode of operation as desired.
 In most cases F9 and F10 are only needed to set-up an event with F1, F2, F3 and F5 used during the event to disable or remove the overlay temporary or permanently if the event is not going to plan!